 Figuring out your ideal commute to and from class, work, activities, and whatever else keeps you busy during your time at Colorado State doesn’t have to be difficult or expensive.
-Apart from typical driving and parking options, CSU and Fort Collins offer lots of alternative methods of transportation that will get you exactly where you need to go.
+Apart from typical driving-and-parking options, CSU and Fort Collins offer lots of alternative methods of transportation that will get you exactly where you need to go.

 #1.
 Driving, parking and carpooling

 Any student, regardless of year or student type, is allowed to bring their personal vehicle to Colorado State.
-Payment is required for any cars parked on campus, either with a parking permit or by pay-to-park stalls.
+Payment is required for any cars parked on campus, either with a parking permit or by pay-to-park spaces.
 Carpooling is a great way to minimize parking costs, conserve gas and reduce traffic.

 #3.
 Biking and boarding

-Many students at CSU like to longboard or skateboard to class, and our campus is well-suited for the board life too.
+Many students at CSU like to longboard or skateboard to class, and our campus is well suited for the board life, too.
 You’ll find board racks outside of many buildings on campus, and the Spoke even offers maintenance and repair support for boards.

 #4.
 Rentable e-scooters and e-bikes